 Garden for Birds – What you plant in your garden can impact the birds that you’ll see.
 Planting native flowers, trees, and shrubs can help maintain populations.
 Picking plants that will continue to provide winter habitat or food will help them to survive year-round!

 Go forth and Lead! – Once you’re comfortable with your knowledge and passion for birds, spread that love with others!
 Can you lead a walk, buy shade-grown coffee for friends as presents, or organize volunteer days to set up feeders/nest boxes in local parks?
 Encourage those around you to care for these wonderful species by leading by example!
 Share your adventures on social media by using the #YearOfTheBird or #BirdYourWorld !

-Purchase art/gifts that positively impacts wildlife – Did you know that by purchasing any one of my pieces in print or gift form (jewelry/magnets/mugs/pillows/anything you can imagine!), you helping to support organizations that educate and conserve/protect bird species?
+Purchase Art that Positively Impacts Wildlife – Did you know that by purchasing any one of my pieces, you helping to support organizations that educate and conserve/protect bird species?
 A portion of all of the proceeds goes to wildlife conservation, habitat preservation and environmental education!
 Click here to learn more about the conservation I’ve been able to do thanks to you!